sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

   output.
 Such deep are deep learning architectures!

-## Deep Learning libraries and frameworks:
+## Deep learning libraries and frameworks:

   To train a DL network for a particular task, one needs to find the right architecture and write some code to include the layers present in the architecture.
 Below are a few open source DL libraries: